Chapter 4 Data storage

 However, despite being a good storage for any sort of data, the pesky question of maintaining some quality and order resurfaced again!
 How could we maintain some structure while allowing the data to be in any structure?!

 From 2010s and onwards, after a decade of success with data lakes, companies wanted a better storage system from which to run their machine learning models but had the best capabilities of both a data warehouse and a data lake.
 Before lakehouses, companies would first ingest data into a data lake, then load into a data warehouse from where analytics would be done.
 But how could we just merge it into one place where storage and analytics could happen?
 This is how the data lakehouse concept came to be.
-Data lakehouses provided the following benefits:
+Data lakehouses provide the following benefits:

-1. ACID (Atomicity, Consistency, Isolation and Durability) transactions.
-ACID transactions promote integrity during data transfer.
+1. ACID (Atomicity, Consistency, Isolation and Durability) transactions - ACID transactions promote integrity during data transfer.

 2. Delta lake - initially developed by the Databricks team, this is a layer on top of your data in the data lake that provides a schema, keeps a record of changes in your data (versioning) and stores metadata.